 All employees must accurately record the time they begin and end their work, as well as the beginning and ending time of each meal period in the timekeeping application.
-They should also record the beginning and ending time of any split shift, departure from work for personal reasons, holiday hours, or the use of vacation benefits, sick leave benefits, personal days, bereavement leave hours, or any other type of approved leave in the timekeeping application.
+They should also record the beginning and ending time of any split shift, departure from work for personal reasons, holiday hours, or the use of paid time off (PTO), bereavement leave hours, or any other type of approved leave in the timekeeping application.
 Overtime work must always be approved before it is performed.
 Refer to Policy #507 - Overtime/Compensatory Time/Flex-Time for additional information.